herrkaefer/anocus/content/posts/2016-09-10-class-style-adapted-for-embedded-systems.md

 Below is my initial solution.

 ## CLASS for Embedded System (CLASSES)

-I wrote a skeleton project for demonstration purpose. [embedded-c-boilerplate <i class="fa fa-github"></i>](https://github.com/herrkaefer/embedded-c-boilerplate).
+I wrote a skeleton project for demonstration purpose. [embedded-c-boilerplate ](https://github.com/herrkaefer/embedded-c-boilerplate).
 The following of this post is basically explanations of the codes.
 Let's take a `buffer` class for example.

 ### Parameter configuration with a separate header file